 - The "before costs" figures represent the savings projection assuming an investment return with no deduction of member borne charges or transaction costs.
-The "after costs" figures represent the savings projection using the same assumed investment return but after deducting member borne charges and an allowance for transaction costs. - For the Default options, the projection assumes members are invested in the Lump Sum Strategy as at 31 March 2022 (ie after the strategy changes). - The transaction cost figures used in the illustration are those provided by the managers over the past three years, subject to a floor of zero (so the illustration does not assume a negative cost over the long term).
-We have used the average annualised transaction costs over the past three years as this is the longest period over which figures were available and should be more indicative of longer-term costs compared to only using figures over the Scheme Year.
-For funds which were only added to the Scheme near the end of March, transaction costs for the year to 31 March 2022 have been assumed to be zero given the lack of historical data.
-For the Harsco Scheme Diversified Growth Fund where the underlying fund was replaced by a bespoke blend of funds, we have used the previous underlying fund transaction costs over 3 years to 31 March 2022. - The illustration is shown for the Lump Sum Strategy, the Default for new joiners to the Scheme since this is the arrangement with the most members in it.
-It also shows funds available in the Scheme as at 31 March 2022 that are considered defaults for legislative purposes, as well as two funds from the Scheme's self-select fund range.
-The two self-select funds shown in the illustration are: - the fund with highest annual member borne costs (TER plus Scheme Year transaction costs) - this is the Harsco Active Global Equity Fund - the fund with lowest annual member borne costs this is the Harsco Passive Long Dated Gilt Fund.
+The "after costs" figures represent the savings projection using the same assumed investment return but after deducting member borne charges and an allowance for transaction costs. - The transaction cost figures used in the illustration are those provided by the managers over the past four years, subject to a floor of zero (so the illustration does not assume a negative cost over the long term).
+We have used the average annualised transaction costs over the past four years as this is the longest period over which figures were available, and should be more indicative of longer-term costs compared to only using figures over the Scheme year. - The illustration is shown for the Default for new joiners (the Lump Sum Strategy), as well as the other legacy / legislative default arrangements (the Annuity Targeting Strategy, the Harsco Scheme Diversified Growth Fund and the Harsco Scheme Cash fund) and two funds from the Scheme's self-select fund range.
+The two self-select funds shown in the illustration are: - the fund with highest annual member borne costs (TER plus Scheme Year transaction costs) - the Harsco Scheme Active UK Equity Fund. - the fund with lowest annual member borne costs the Harsco Scheme Passive Overseas Developed Equity Fund.